 These meals can be fully prepared with the addition of boiling water.
 We use our trusty Jetboil because we like how quickly and reliably it boils water in undesirable conditions which reduces the amount of fuel we need to use (and carry), but any backpacking stove will do.
 Just like what you’ll find with pre-made backpacking meals, you’ll also need to use mylar boil bags to ensure heat retention and adequate rehydration.

-Lightweight Backpacking Meals from the Grocery Store
+DIY Backpacking Meals from the Grocery Store

 As an Amazon Associate I earn from qualifying purchases.
 I only link to products I personally use.